iqm-finland/qiskit-on-iqm/docs/user_guide.rst

     meas: 2/═══════════════════╩══╩═
                                0  1

+The first measurement operation stores its result in the 1-bit classical register ``c``.
+If the result is 1, the ``X`` gate will be applied.
+If it is zero, an identity gate of corresponding duration is applied instead.

 Executing the above circuit should result in the counts being approximately 50/50 split between the '00 0' and '11 1' bins of the histogram (even though the state itself is never entangled).